-Prerequisite: Dexterity 13+
+Prerequisite: Dexterity 15+

 Benefit: The character can effectively fight with two melee or ranged weapons at once against the same or different targets, provided both weapons are designed for one-handed use.
-When using two weapons, the character can attack twice using the normal Two Weapons rules, but the penalties for doing so are reduced by 2 for the primary hand and 6 for the off hand.
-Alternatively, the character can attack with one weapon and defend with another receiving a -2 penalty to Attack checks he or she makes but adding a +2bonus to his or her Defence checks vs. melee or unarmed attacks.
+When using two weapons, the character can attack twice using the normal Two Weapons rules (page 116), but the penalties for doing so are reduced by 2 each time this Feat is assigned (to a minimum of 0).
+Alternatively, the character can attack with one weapon and defend with another receiving a -2 penalty to Attack checks he or she makes but adding a $\pm 2$ bonus to his or her Defence checks vs. melee or unarmed attacks.
 This bonus lasts until the character's turn in the following round.